huggingface/datasets/datasets/told-br/README.md

 #### Annotation process

 A form was published at the Federal University of São Carlos asking for volunteers to annotate our dataset.
 129 people volunteered and 42 were selected according to their demographics in order to create a diverse and plural annotation group.
 Guidelines were produced and presented to the annotators.
-The entire process was done asynchronously through because of the Covid-19 pandemic.
+The entire process was done asynchronously because of the Covid-19 pandemic.
 The tool used was Google Sheets.
 Annotators were grouped into 14 teams of three annotators each.
 Each group annotated a respective file containing 1500 tweets.
 Annotators didn't have contact with each other, nor did they know that other annotators were labelling the same tweets as they were.

 #### Who are the annotators?

-Annotators were people inside the Federal University of São Carlos' Facebook group.
+Annotators were people from the Federal University of São Carlos' Facebook group.
 Their demographics are described below:

 | Gender |  |
 |--------|--------|